zmkfirmware/zmk/docs/docs/development/new-shield.md

 ### Kconfig.shield

 The `Kconfig.shield` file defines any additional Kconfig settings that may be relevant when using this keyboard.
 For most keyboards, there is just one additional configuration value for the shield itself.
-If your YAML file sets your `id` to a value of `my_board`, it would look like this:

 ```
 config SHIELD_MY_BOARD